 8. Get a massage.

-(For a complete list, scroll down to page 10 of the official NCCN guidelines here.)
+(For a complete list, scroll down to page 10 of the official guidelines from the National Comprehensive Cancer Network, or NCCN.)

 Of course, we agree that these foundational measures should be instituted.
 Most of the recommendations above are good self-care habits, no matter what is going on.